Commission for Assistance to a Free Cuba

 The United States Commission for Assistance to a Free Cuba (CAFC) was created by United States President George W. Bush on October 10, 2003, to, according to him, explore ways the U.S. can help hasten and ease a democratic transition in Cuba.

 Members

-The commission was co-chaired by Condoleezza Rice and Carlos M. Gutierrez.
+At its inception in 2003, the commission was chaired by then-Secretary of State, Colin Powell.
+Since 2005, the commission has been co-chaired by Condoleezza Rice and Carlos M. Gutierrez.

 Commission members include all Cabinet-level agencies.
 The core agencies responsible for day-to-day operations of the Commission include, the Secretary of State (chairman); Secretary of Housing and Urban Development; Secretary of the Treasury; Secretary of Commerce; Secretary of Homeland Security; the Assistant to the President for National Security Affairs; the Administrator of the United States Agency for International Development, or their designees.
 The core group undertakes the day-to-day work of the commission.
 Any US government agencies may be called upon to provide support to the commission's work by the authority granted it by National Security Presidential Directive 29 to create and task working groups.